SolarChapter/SolarChapter.github.io/README.md

     - `link`: Buttons' link URL
 - `mainParagraph`: First paragraph in the landing page
 - `sections`: List of sections in the landing page
+    - `backgroundColor`: Background color `galleryType`: Gallery used to display images.
+Types can only be "carousel" or "composition-wheel" `images`: Images used in the gallery.
+For gallery type "composition-wheel", there can only be 3 images.
-    - `image`: Image to be displayed in the section `imagePosition`: Position of the image ("left"/"right") `content`: Content of the section
+      `contentPosition`: Position of the content ("left"/"right")
+      `content`: Content of the section

 ### <a id="where-to-store-image-resources"></a>Where to store image resources?